 All required documents must be grouped and scanned (PDF file) into a single document for each of the appropriate sections in the “Activity details” box.

 To be accepted, scanned PDF copies must be legible and without read protection or special double tab configuration.

-Any official document submitted in a language other than French or English must be accompanied by a certified translation of the original document.
+Any official document submitted in a language other than French or English must be accompanied by a professional translation certified as a true copy of the original document.
 Any other document submitted in a language other than French or English must include a basic translation.

 The Fonds recommends using the presentation standards set out in the Detailed Contributions file to format the research project description, bibliography and host environment justification.

 The following documents must be scanned and grouped into a single PDF document in the order listed below, before attaching them in the “University record” section:

 - TRANSCRIPTS (mandatory – any missing or incomplete transcripts will render the application ineligible): Copies of the applicant’s official transcripts (i.e. issued by the institution and bearing its seal and the registrar’s signature or notice of conformity from a competent authority) for all master’s AND doctoral studies are required.
 Transcripts must be up to date and include all completed terms.
 While the form also mentions bachelor’s degree transcripts, these are not necessary under the postdoctoral fellowship program.
 If, for any reason, a transcript cannot be provided, a letter must be included explaining the reason why the transcript is missing (e.g. the institution where the applicant’s studies took place does not provide a transcript).
 More generally, any atypical situation related to transcripts must be explained in a letter attached to the application.
 This document must enable the Fonds to verify the eligibility of the application, and the evaluation committee to understand the applicant’s atypical background and to take it into consideration.
 The absence of such a letter, when required as described above, automatically renders the application ineligible.